cjboco/CJ-Flashy-Slideshow/README.md

 This version is identical to CJ Flashy Slide Show 1.1.2, accept I've now added a variety of pre-defined presets.
 You still can pass the old variables to the code if you like, but I've noticed that I may have made things a little too complicated for a few users.
 This is my attempt to simplify things.
 If you would like to make your own presets or play around the various options, take a look at that version to see what all the options are.

 ### Requirements ###
-CJ Flashy Slide Show requires JQuery 1.4.2 or greater.
-I have tested this with version 1.3.2, but not anything older than that.
+CJ Flashy Slide Show requires JQuery 1.7.0 or greater.
+This version is using the new .off() and .on() event delegation methods, which requires at least version 1.7 of jQuery.
+In theory, you could change these methods to .bind() and the plug-in should work in older versions.

 ### Implementing ###